Frequently Asked Questions

 We do not generally allow friends to be roommates.
 We encourage all campers to get to know more fabulous girls who share an interest in science.

 Can I bring my cell phone or any electronic devices?
+And how do campers communicate with their family while at camp?

-No, campers are kept busy with engaging activities, and electronic devices detract from the B-WISER experience.
-Camp staff will have cell phones to call parents if the need arises.
-We also try to post photos of campers participating in various activities on the B-WISER Facebook page so families can follow their child’s camp experience that way.
+We understand that families will be eager to know how their camper is doing, and so we will regularly post photos of campers participating in various activities throughout the camp week on the new B-WISER Facebook page, so families can follow their child’s camp experience that way.
 Please do not comment on the photos.

 What is the camp fee?

-Campers must pay $600 (minus any scholarship discount), but the true cost of running the program is approximately $1000 per camper.
+Campers must pay $660 (minus any scholarship discount), but the true cost of running the program is approximately $1000 per camper.
 We work to secure gifts and grants in order to reduce the required camp fee so that finances are not a barrier to attendance.
 Without the generous support of our partners and donors, we would be forced to pass on the full cost of camp to participants.
 In recent years, we have been dealing with increasing costs and reduced funding, so now more than ever, the generous support of campers’ families is important for maintaining the high-quality of the program and making the experience available to all.
-We ask that families with the ability to cover their camper’s full $1000 cost of attendance consider paying the full amount.
-Families are also welcome to pay a customized amount through the electronic payment portal.
-And of course, we welcome donations of any amount.

 Is there a form for the camp scholarship?